arm319/aggregates_BaMFA_England_2019/README.md

 The study uses BaMFA methodology for reconciliation of the available data to quantify uncertainty and improve the reliability of the quantitative results.
+This repository comprises input (stocks and flows) data, model components, and the model runcode ('runaggregatemodel').
 <br>
 <br>